miahernandez1118/Drone-Design-Project-Group11/README.md

 5. Propose final design recommendation.

 To run the code and reproduce the FEA simulation, you will need:
+3. Clone the Repository
+4. Open 'DroneDesign_StudentProjectTemplate'.mlx' in MATLAB

+Required Toolboxes and Dependencies:
 1. MATLAB
 2. Partial Differential Equation Toolbox